Anastasia Pittman

-Anastasia A. Pittman (born July 19, 1970) is an American and Seminole Nation of Oklahoma politician.
-She has served on the Seminole Nation of Oklahoma General Council since 2021 representing the Dosar Barkus Band.
+Anastasia A. Pittman (born July 19, 1970) is an American and Seminole politician.
+She has served on the Seminole Nation General Council since 2021 representing the Dosar Barkus Band.

 She represented the 99th district in the Oklahoma House of Representatives, as a member of the Democratic Party.
 Pittman served in the House from 2006 to 2014.
 In April 2014, she filed to run for an Oklahoma Senate seat vacated by Constance N. Johnson.
 Pittman was elected to the Oklahoma Senate and represented the 48th district until 2018.
 In 2018, she was the Democratic Party nominee for lieutenant governor in Oklahoma.

 Early life

 Pittman was born on July 19, 1970, in Miami, Florida.
 Her mother was also a member of the Seminole Nation of Oklahoma.
 Her family moved back and forth from Miami to Oklahoma City every summer.
 During one summer, Pittman's parents did not return on time for her and her brother and their grandmother enrolled them in school in Oklahoma.
 Pittman's grandmother later became her legal guardian and Pittman finished high school and college in Oklahoma.
 Pittman graduated from Star Spencer High School.